 There are many reasons why a CSR may be invalid.
 When you create the CSR make sure:

-- Your common name is an FQDN (Fully Qualified Domain Name, like example.com or sub.example.com)
+- The common name is an FQDN (Fully Qualified Domain Name) like example.com or sub.example.com.

 - Check the common name field.
-You may have specified an IP address (e.g. 198.51.100.10) or a server name (e.g. mywebserver) instead of a Fully Qualified Domain Name such as www.example.com or example.com.
+You may have specified an IP address (e.g. 198.51.100.10) or a server name (e.g. mywebserver) instead of a Fully Qualified Domain Name.

-- Make sure you did not use any special characters when filling in the information required for CSR generation.
-Special characters are [! @ # $ % ^ ( ) ~ ? > < & / \ , . " ' _]
+- Make sure you don't use any special characters when filling in the information required for the CSR.
+Do not use special characters such as [! @ # $ % ^ ( ) ~ ? > < & / \ , . " ' _].

 - Check the country field.
-If you are located in the United Kingdom, do not specify your country code when generating the CSR as "UK".
-It must be "GB".
+If you are located in the United Kingdom, the country code must be GB.

-- Make sure you have included the header and footer of the CSR into the enrollment form.
-The header and footer will look like:
+- You should included the header and footer of the CSR into the enrollment form.
+The header and footer look like: